calexil/BansheeBot/README.md

 ## Installation

-* 1: Clone the repo" `git clone https://github.com/calexil/BansheeBot.git` or fork it.
+* 1: Clone the repo: `git clone https://github.com/calexil/BansheeBot.git` or fork it.
 * 2: Make a new app with the [discord developer dashboard](https://discordapp.com/developers/applications/me) and note your client secret.
 * 3: Link your free heroku account to github and deploy your fork or clone, be sure to set your config vars with an item KEY of BOT_TOKEN and a value of the aformentioned client secret from your discord bot app.
 * 4: Edit the file [bot.js at line 43](https://github.com/calexil/BansheeBot/blob/master/bot.js#L43) to match your music channels Id, then [edit the file at line 60](https://github.com/calexil/BansheeBot/blob/master/bot.js#L60) so it matches your heroku app page.